Choosing the right Bluetooth headset can be confusing.

 Both models are sold at a discount when bought as dual packs.

-If you want to ride with a large group or are feeling flush then the 20s will serve you well.
+If you want to ride with a large group or feel flush, the 20s will serve you well.